 Berwick Barracks, Military barracks and museum in Berwick-upon-Tweed, England.

-Architect Nicholas Hawksmoor designed the barracks between 1717 and 1721 for the Board of Ordnance to strengthen border defenses during the Jacobite risings.
-The facility was built in response to security concerns of that period.
+Nicholas Hawksmoor designed the barracks between 1717 and 1721 for the Board of Ordnance, at a time when the border region needed stronger military control during the Jacobite risings.
+The site is considered one of the earliest purpose-built barracks in England.

 The community of curious travelers